dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-manipulate-table-columns-through-the-columns-property.md

 ms.assetid: 3f8884f4-7e1f-456b-be06-fbd3cf469bf3
 ---
 # How to: Manipulate a Table's Columns through the Columns Property

-This example demonstrates some of the more common operations that can be performed on a table's columns through the <xref:System.Windows.Documents.Table.Columns%2A> property.
+This example demonstrates some of the more common operations that you can perform on a table's columns through the <xref:System.Windows.Documents.Table.Columns%2A> property.

-## Example
+## Example to show on how to create a new table and use Documents.TableColumnCollection.Add%2A method

  The following example creates a new table and then uses the <xref:System.Windows.Documents.TableColumnCollection.Add%2A> method to add columns to the table's <xref:System.Windows.Documents.Table.Columns%2A> collection.

  [!code-csharp[TableSnippets2#_Table_Columns_Add](~/samples/snippets/csharp/VS_Snippets_Wpf/TableSnippets2/CSharp/Window1.xaml.cs#_table_columns_add)]
  [!code-vb[TableSnippets2#_Table_Columns_Add](~/samples/snippets/visualbasic/VS_Snippets_Wpf/TableSnippets2/visualbasic/window1.xaml.vb#_table_columns_add)]

-## Example
+## Example to show on how to insert a new column and insert at index position 0

  The following example inserts a new <xref:System.Windows.Documents.TableColumn>.
-The new column is inserted at index position 0, making it the new first column in the table.
+Insert the new column at index position 0, making it the new first column in the table.

 > [!NOTE]
 > The <xref:System.Windows.Documents.TableColumnCollection> collection uses standard zero-based indexing.